WORKPLACE FIRST AID SOLUTIONS

 When your baby has an egg allergy, it means they are allergic to the protein found in eggs.
 This protein is found mostly in the whites but also in the yolks of eggs.
 An egg allergy is one of the most common allergies to outgrow.

-Your immunologist may tell you that your child can have a hospital-based egg challenge.
+Your immunologist may tell you that your child can have a hospital based food challenge.
 This is when you get admitted as a day patient and a nurse will give your child 5 doses of scrambled egg, starting with a tiny amount and building up to the total of a whole egg.

 They will then watch your child for 1-2 hours to make sure they can tolerate it and send you home with instructions to keep the food in the diet.